18.7K

 Topics Covered in this Episode:

-- The importance of open communication and honesty in rebuilding trust.
+- The importance of individual and couple growth in navigating betrayal trauma.

-- The role of faith and spirituality in overcoming personal challenges.
+- The role of emotional regulation and communication in rebuilding trust.

-- The significance of support networks and community in recovery.
+- The significance of transparency and initiative from the betrayer in the recovery journey.

 More Resources: